 If you are unable to get out and about and have children to entertain, The Woodland Trust have put together a great blog entitled: Lockdown activities for kids: 6 ideas for spring.

 Hopefully we can all start looking towards a brighter future as we begin emerging from the latest lockdown.
 We do hope we will see you all again soon and can start operating our accessible canal boat day trip and holidays for our disabled clients, care and residential homes and youth groups again!

-Although we aren’t currently operating, we are taking provisional bookings with no risk to you.
-If you are looking for an accessible day trip, short break or longer holiday staycation to look forward to, why not contact us to find out how we can help you with your very own adapted canal boat adventure!
+We are happy to announce that our specially adapted canal boats will begin running again for day trips, short-breaks and longer holidays from 21st June 2021* If you are looking for an accessible day trip, short break or longer holiday staycation to look forward to, why not contact us to find out how we can help you with your very own adapted canal boat experience!